About

 Built to Change the Structure.

-Bridge Philanthropic Consulting is the largest Black-owned full-service social impact and fundraising firm in the world.
-Founded to address structural inequity within the philanthropic advisory sector, BPC combines campaign execution expertise with systemic capital analysis.
+Bridge Philanthropic Consulting is the largest Black-founded and owned full-service social impact and fundraising architecture firm in the world.
+Founded to address to bring expanded cultural intelligence to the broader philanthropic sector, BPC combines campaign strategy, execution, coaching, and expertise with market insights.

 Our Philosophy